Skip to main content

 1. Open the appointment from the calendar or service details page

-3. Enter your completion notes in the text field
+3. Enter your notes in the Visit Notes field

-4. Click Parse Notes with AI to automatically extract entries from your notes
+4. Click the AI Assist button (✦) to automatically extract service records from your notes

 After appointment completion